 James Smith, manager of the Premier Miton Global Renewables Trust, highlights six ways the UK’s energy sector could solve the problem of the intermittency of renewable power during the energy transition.

 For information purposes only.
-The views and opinions expressed here are those of the author at the time of writing and can change; they may not represent the views of Premier Miton and should not be taken as statements of fact, nor should they be relied upon for making investment decisions.
+Any views and opinions expressed here are those of the author at the time of writing and can change; they may not represent the views of Premier Miton and should not be taken as statements of fact, nor should they be relied upon for making investment decisions.

 Two pushbacks I often receive when talking to investors about renewable energy are that a) it is expensive, and b) it can’t be relied upon and is entirely dependent on the vagaries of the weather.